brettpetch/MIT-2100/_posts/terms.md

 ## Concentration of Ownership
 Concentration of ownership is the idea that a sector of the economy is being dominated by a small number of companies.
 There are two kinds of this: Monopoly and Oligopoly, where mono means one company, and oli means few.
 Concentration of ownership comes from a group of mergers and acquisitions where companies buy or combine.
 This results in a conglomerate: a large company with many subsidiaries.

 This is an essential part of the political economy of media because it is a thorough examination on the ownership and power relations in the ongoing media.

 ### Horizontal Integration
+Buying out companies in the same share of the market.

 ### Vertical Integration
+Buying companies in different but connected activities.

 ## Revenue Streams
+How corporations work to commodify media.
+Two ways:
+1. Selling Content: consumers buy things to own them (video games), buy access (movie ticket) or subscribe (nf)

+2. Selling Ads: Consumers get content, ads attract attention.
+- Gathering Data: Using or selling to another corporation to attract better content and advertising.

 ## Mega-Mega-Media
+5 years ago, mega-media were corporations that would buy smaller companies and gain more control over a sector trying to get a monopoly status.
+Today, conglomerates are trying to gain control over eachother.

 ## Marketization